 Now the problem is you can set one username in .gitconfig file.
 But we have to set two different username here, one for personal repositories & another for company repositories.

-So as per our problem description paste following in your
+So as per our problem summary paste following in your

 [user] name = Your Name email = email@example.com [includeIf "gitdir:~/Workspace/YourCompany/"] path = ~/.gitconfig-yourcompany [commit] gpgSign = false [gc] autoDetach = false

 \*\*' at the end.
 For example, the pattern foo/ becomes foo/**.
 In other words, it matches "foo" and everything inside, recursively.

 Then finally create

 [user] name = Your Name email = firstname.lastname@example.org

 Now all your SSH keys & git configs are set.
 Now whenever you will create a project in